4 Biggest Pet Peeves about Website Design & Development, Digital Marketing, and SEO

 A professional website is a company’s best way of reaching the world.
 If business owners aren’t active in their site’s creation, they don’t know who to reach out to and therefore do not have an effective website to help them grow as a brand!

-All too often, business owners think that their website is just a tool to showcase products and services.
+Business owners often think their website is just a tool to showcase products and services.
 While it’s true that this can be the case for some companies, if you don’t take time to understand your target market, then you’ll likely have an unsuccessful site because not everyone will understand your product or service offerings.

 If someone does happen upon your page without any background knowledge of what you offer, then how would they know?